Last Will and Testament in Thailand

 You may appoint a person or the administrator of your Estate to arrange your funeral.
 Some wish their ashes to be scattered in the sea, some chose to be buried in a Chinese cemetery, some prefer not to mention anything.

 One other point to bear in mind is that your foreign Estate may be liable to Inheritance Tax in your country.
-So far, there is no inheritance or death tax in Thailand.
-But the Thai government has been thinking about changing the law for many years:

 To avoid paying too much Inheritance Tax in some cases, it is common in western countries to have a clause avoiding the transfer of ownership to a heir unless this person survives the testator by 30 days.